Airbus A400M Atlas: Delays and problems

-On 9 January 2009, EADS announced that the first delivery was postponed from 2009 until at least 2012, and indicated that it wanted to renegotiate.
+In January 2009, EADS announced that the first delivery was postponed from 2009 until at least 2012, and indicated that it wanted to renegotiate.
 EADS maintained the first deliveries would begin three years after the first flight.
-In January 2009, Financial Times Deutschland reported that the A400M was overweight by 12 tons and may not meet a key performance requirement, the ability to airlift 32 tons; sources told FTD that it could only lift 29 tons, insufficient to carry an infantry fighting vehicle like the Puma.
-In response to the report, the chief of the German Air Force stated: "That is a disastrous development," and could delay deliveries to the German Air Force (Luftwaffe) until 2014.
+In January 2009, Financial Times Deutschland reported that the A400M was overweight by 12 tons and may not have been able to meet a key performance requirement, the ability to airlift 32 tons.
+Sources told FTD that it could only lift 29 tons, insufficient to carry an infantry fighting vehicle like the Puma.
+In response to the report, the chief of the German Air Force stated: "That is a disastrous development," and that it could delay deliveries to the German Air Force (Luftwaffe) until 2014.
 The Initial Operational Capability (IOC) for the Luftwaffe was later delayed and alternatives, such as a higher integration of European airlift capabilities, were studied.